HaozheLiu-ST/T-GATE/README.md

 The latency is tested on a 1080ti commercial card.

-The MACs and Params is calculated by [calflops](https://github.com/MrYxJ/calculate-flops.pytorch).
+The MACs and Params are calculated by [calflops](https://github.com/MrYxJ/calculate-flops.pytorch).

 The FID is calculated by [PytorchFID](https://github.com/mseitzer/pytorch-fid).